-Figure 4-70: Session execution, warning message
+Figure 4-59: Simulation execution, warning message

 Note that changing the value of these variables will not affect to the "template" configuration files specified in the "Configuration" tab.
-The variables involved in a session definition are stored in database with the chosen values, meaning that the session will use them during the execution.
+The variables involved in a simulation definition are stored in the database with the chosen values, meaning that the simulation will use them during the execution.